Psarpei/Multi-Type-TD-TSR/README.md

 * ```--output``` the output folder for the deskewed images

 ## Table Structure Recognition (TSR)
-For the image alignment pre-processing step there is one script available:
+For the table structure recognition we offer a simple script for different approaches

 * ```tsr.py```

-To apply a table structure recognitio algorithm to all images in one folder, you need to execute:
+To apply a table structure recognition algorithm to all images in one folder, you need to execute:

     python3 tsr.py